Sacramento New Technology High School

-Sacramento New Technology High School is a small charter school based on the rings of New Tech Network's New Technology High Schools.
+Sacramento New Technology Early College High School (originally established as Sacramento New Technology High School) is a small charter school based on the rings of New Tech Network's New Technology High Schools.
 It is part of the Sacramento City Unified School District and is located in South Sacramento.

 History

 Sacramento New Technology High School was established in 2003 on the site of Thurgood Marshall High School, an alternative high school during the 1990s.
 Prior to Thurgood Marshall, the site was home to Argonaut Alternative High School during the 1980s.

 Affiliation

 The school is a New Tech Network (NTN) school.
-NTN is a school development organization, that helps public schools implement the "New Tech Model".
-This model is based on three key elements:
+NTN is an organization that helps public schools implement the "New Tech Model", which is based on three primary elements: